 Leading these many and varied customers is PSUG's 10-member Customer Advisory Board (CAB), which includes representatives from Archer Daniels Midland, DuPont, Eli Lilly & Co., Gerrie Process Group, Industrial Furnace Co., JNE Automation, Kraft Foods North America, Pacific Gas and Electric's Diablo Canyon Power Plant, Pfizer, and Procter & Gamble.
 "We share best practices with each other and with Rockwell Automation, and this drives production and solutions development, as well as the content of out PSUG meeting," said Bob Pegher, electrical and process controls engineer at Kraft Foods, speaking for PSUG's CAB.

-"We listen to these and all of our customers, and so we've expanded our plant-wide optimization efforts and PlantPAx architecture into high-availability, and we've integrated software and safety as a result of our recent acquisitions of Pavilion and ICS Triplex," said Ken Deken, Rockwell Automation's vice president of portfolio management, during his introduction of PSUG's three keynote speakers.
+"The impact of sustainable activities ripples through the whole corporation."
+Rockwell's John Nesi explained how the company can help process manufacturers respond to sustainability, as well as globalization, productivity and innovation needs."We listen to these and all of our customers, and so we've expanded our plant-wide optimization efforts and PlantPAx architecture into high-availability, and we've integrated software and safety as a result of our recent acquisitions of Pavilion and ICS Triplex," said Ken Deken, Rockwell Automation's vice president of portfolio management, during his introduction of PSUG's three keynote speakers.
 "We think this is the biggest and best PSUG ever, and it really reflects our opportunity to serve all of you better through plant-wide control and optimization.
 Rockwell Automation has become a full-service distributed control system (DCS) supplier, and there is no company that has more of an ear to the ground in this area for you now and in the future."